brucemack/kc1fsz-rc1/README.md

 * 3 second of voice audio
 * 2 seconds of white noise

+The original file was recorded at 32kHz to be consistent with the sampling rate of the ADC.
+Importantly, the white noise is wide.

-The input sound clip is here: [Sound 1a](https://github.com/brucemack/kc1fsz-rc1/raw/refs/heads/main/tests/clip-1a.wav).
+The first sound clip is here: [Sound 1a](https://github.com/brucemack/kc1fsz-rc1/raw/refs/heads/main/tests/clip-1a.wav).
+This is the audio sample played through the controller firmware with the noise squelch feature disabled.

+The second sound sound clip is here: [Sound 1b](https://github.com/brucemack/kc1fsz-rc1/raw/refs/heads/main/tests/clip-1b.wav).
 This clip is passed through the controller firmware with the noise squelch feature turned on and the threshold is set to 10dB.

-The resulting sound clip i here: [Sound 1b](https://github.com/brucemack/kc1fsz-rc1/raw/refs/heads/main/tests/clip-1b.wav).
+First 2 seconds is silence is heard (noise squelched effectively), then the voice audio, then a quick tail (~24ms), and then silence.

+More R&D is needed on the attack of the squelch.
+There is clearly a trade-off between how short the "tail" is and how many false-squelches happen during the voice audio.
+In this demo there are about
+3 false-squelches in places where the raw voice audio input has more energy above the 5kHz threshold being used by the noise detector.
+But this is a good start.

 Audio Delay
 -----------